Amazon S3 Security Guide

 - Access to your Amazon S3 buckets

 AWS provides you with several features that help secure both of these items.
-To secure your bucket and perform an audit, you can enable server-side encryption and S3 bucket logging.
+To secure your bucket and perform an audit, you can enable AWS S3 encryption and S3 bucket logging.
 To secure your account, you should configure AWS Access and Identity Management service (or AWS IAM for short).

 In Amazon Web Services there is one root account that has access to all services, as well as the ability to set up user accounts with granular permissions to the necessary services.
 These users are created using the AWS Identity and Access Management service.
 This service gives you control over any aspect of any service inside AWS.